zhengshou/scnn/README.md

         * format: video_frame_directory start_frame_index class_label stepsize overlap
         * overlap: the overlap measured by IoU between the candidate segment and the corresponding ground truth segment
         * example: `/dataset/THUMOS14/val/validation_frm_all/video_validation_0000051/ 2561 3 8 0.70701`
 2. NOTE: please refer to [C3D-v1.1](https://github.com/facebook/C3D/tree/master/C3D-v1.1) and [Caffe](https://github.com/BVLC/caffe) for more general instructions about how to train 3D CNN model.
+Res3D uses 8 frames for each clip to produce one label.
+Because S-CNN samples 16 frames out of multi-scale temporal window which can be up to 512 frames long, we still keep 16 frames for each clip in S-CNN.